knn16/Tesla-NLP/README.md

 # Tesla-NLP
-Code to pull data from Twitter and conduct sentiment analysis
+Code to pull data from Twitter and conduct sentiment analysis.
+Twitter API credentials have to be filled in.